afs/afs.github.io/substitute.md

 created during evaluation of <tt>EXISTS</tt> to be those from the current row.
 It makes illegal syntactic constructs that could lead to an attempt to rebind a variable from the current row through using the <tt>AS</tt> syntax.

-<a href="#solutions">Section 2.2</a> describes how this alternative definition of
-<tt>EXISTS</tt> addresses each of the issues identified in
+Section "[Addressing Issues](#addressing-issues)" describes how this alternative definition of <tt>substitute</tt> addresses each of the issues identified above.
-<a href="#identified-issues">Identifed Issues section</a>.

 There are 3 parts to the proposal:

+* Place the current row of mapping variables to value (the RDF terms) so that the variables always have their values from the current row.
+  This is the replacement for syntactic substitution in the original definition.
 * Renaming inner scope variables so that variables that are only used within a sub-query are not affected by the current row.
 This reflects the fact that in SPARQL such variables are not present in solutions mappings outside their sub-query.
-* Disallowing syntactic forms that set variables potentially already present in the current row.
+* Disallow syntactic forms that set variables potentially already present in the current row.
 SPARQL solutions mappings can only have one binding for a variable and the current row provides that binding.
-* Restricting the value (the RDF term) that a variable can be mapped in a solution mapping during evaluation of <tt>EXISTS</tt>.
-This is the replacement for substitution; evaluation that binds a variable proceeds through graph pattern matching but the values it can take are immediately restricted to that in the current row.

 ### Renaming